soldag/DataProfiling-SoSe17/docs/SUCCESS.md

 # SUCCESS Documentation
 by Sören Oldag & Tamara Slosarek

+&nbsp;

-**_Describe the algorithm’s basic idea.
-How does the algorithm cope with the complexity of the given task?_**
+_Describe the algorithm’s basic idea.
+How does the algorithm cope with the complexity of the given task?_

 SUCCESS (**S**uper **UCC**... w**e** don't know what the re**s**t of the acronym **s**tands for) is an algorithm that finds the minimal unique column combinations (UCCs) of a data set.